haushouse/bento/_works/hot-pot.md

 After initial sketches, I focused on the idea of a rice cooker to represent the icon of the app.
 I found that a more traditional rice cooker best resembles a hot pot.
 The background grid laid over a beige gradient gives the icon more depth and better unifies the appearance with other iOS apps on the market.

+### Interface Design

+Several screens with different designs were creaed to get a sense of how the app might appear moving forward.
+We focused on creating a clean and straight forward design for all users.
+During the research phase, we came to the conclusion that users would like the implementation of voice control, creating a hands free app that helps the user focus on their task.

 ### Final Screens

 The following screens are examples of what the user will see when navigating certain parts of the app, not all screens are displayed in this case study.